aoiflux/rohy/README.md

   built in.
 - **Map** events on a graph canvas, by hand or generated from a rule — one rule, one graph.
+- **Place** everything in time on a dedicated timeline with zoom, pan, scrub, range selection and lanes — sharing one selection with the graph canvas.
+- **Annotate** with your own findings — a flag, tags and a note per event, kept in a readable sidecar beside the evidence rather than inside it.
 - **See provenance** everywhere: a relation the tool inferred and one you asserted never look the same.